John F. Kennedy High School (New York City): History

 In April 1982, Kennedy formed a joint arts program called "Urban Arts" with the private-Fieldston School in Riverdale.
 That year, a mural was created on the south side of the building facing the athletic fields.
 This mural has since been removed.
 Beginning in September 1982, Kennedy High School hosted the Phoenix House academy to educate former drug addicts.
 By this time the high school was overcrowded, housing nearly 5,500 students.
 In 1985, Kennedy was among 72 city public high schools whose performance was considered deficient.
 By 1995, less than 25 percent of seniors at the school graduated.
 The school also suffered increasing crime and gang-related activity.
 In 2002, the school began utilizing metal detectors following a fatal stabbing outside the school in August of that year.

 Beginning in fall 2002, smaller high schools were established within the JFK campus, co-existing with Kennedy High School.
 Marble Hill High School was opened in September 2002.
 The Bronx School of Law and Finance and Bronx Theatre High School were opened in September 2003.
 The Bronx School for Law & Finance was opened in September 2004.
 The enrollment of John F. Kennedy High School began shrinking in 2004 as the small schools grew, with a target cap of 2,500 students.
 Results from the 2010-11 NYC School Survey were abysmally low.
 Over half of students who took the survey reported that their peers did not respect teachers or other students; over 70 percent of teachers reported the same; meanwhile, the school became increasingly plagued by crime and poor academic results.
 In late 2010, the Department of Education decided to shut John F. Kennedy by eliminating one grade per year until it graduated its last class in 2014.
 Crucial to the decision to close the school was the DOE's assertion that the school was underperforming, earning an overall D on its 2009-10 progress report, with an F grade for student performance.
 According to the DOE, four-year graduation rate at Kennedy High School was 46%, as opposed to a 63% average for the city.
 JFK High School graduated its final class in June 2014.

 In mid-2014, solar panels were installed on the roof of the building.

-On August 20, 2015, a gas explosion occurred at 8:10 pm, damaging the 4th, 5th, and 6th floors and injuring 3 workers who were at the time repairing the science lab on the sixth floor.
+On August 20, 2015, a gas explosion occurred at 8:10 p.m., damaging the fourth, fifth, and sixth floors and injuring three workers who were at the time repairing the science lab on the sixth floor.